-When this occurs keep telling yourself that you are lucky to be able to support yourself creating art.
+When this occurs, keep telling yourself that you are lucky to support yourself selling art.

-Yes, there will be jobs you would rather not do, like bookkeeping.
+Yes, there will be jobs you would rather not do, like bookkeeping, blogging, answering emails, and cleaning paintbrushes.
 But they are all part of running a successful business.

 Look at the bigger picture.
 Doing a few things you do not like to do sure beats working in a factory.

-Implement these easy strategies to help jumpstart your art business this year.
+Implement the strategies outlined above will help jumpstart your art business this year.

 10 Tips to Jumpstart Your Art Business Overview: